raazymuhd1/learning-git/README.md

  - `git config --global user.name "john doe"` - a config for username on global
  - `git config --global user.email "johndoe@gmail.com"` - a config for user mail on global
  - checking ur configuration use this command `cat .gitconfig`

+## Git Log
+ logging all the commit that has been made
+ - `git log filename`
+ - `git log --oneline` - will show all the logs in oneline
+ - `git log .` - will show all the logs

+## Git Restore
+ to restore/unstage the changes that have been staged
+ - `git restore --staged` - restore the changes from staging area
+ - `git restore filename` - restore the changes from the file

 ## Git Flow
  - `git init` - initialize a git on a folder